-John Heaney (Electrical) Limited’s staff are all trained to carry out inspections of new installations and periodic inspection and testing of existing installations.
+Commercial premises and educational establishments such as shops, offices, hospitals and laboratories should be tested at least once every 5 years or change of occupancy John Heaney (Electrical) Limited’s staff are all trained to carry out inspections of new installations and periodic inspection and testing of existing installations.
 All inspections and testing are carried out to the recognised standard (BS7671).

 Once Testing has been completed, the John Heaney (Electrical) Limited team collate the results and issue the client with a full NICEIC report containing notification of any remedial action required.

-FAQ: What is a portable appliance?
+What is a portable appliance?

-FAQ: Why do we carry out PAT testing?
+Why do we carry out PAT testing?

 25% of all reportable electrical accidents involve portable appliances (ﬁgure from HSE).
 This safety risk has led to several pieces of legislation being introduced by the government.